osbox68/Repo/04-Front-End/08-Product-Design-Sprint/08-Pitch-Rehearsal/README.md

 ## Pitch Rehearsal (30mn)

 Time to prepare your pitch!
 In a few minutes you will present the prototype of your product in front of the class.
-Here some advices for your presentation:
+Here is some advice for your presentation:

 - **Take the role of a user**: this is the most efficient way to present your product.
 Start by exposing your problem as a user and explain how the app can help to resolve it.
 - **Keep it short**: 4 minutes should be enough to present your Core User Journey